WhistlingZephyr/discord-toggle-sidebar/README.md

 ### Step 3.
 Usage:
 1. Open Discord.
 2. Open your TamperMonkey's popout by clicking its icon.
-3. Press "h" or click the "Toggle sidebar" option of Discord Toggle Sidebar.
+3. Press "h" or click the "Toggle sidebar" option to toggle sidebar.
+4. Press "s" or click the "Toggle server list" option to toggle server list.